packbackbooks/engineering-docs/careers/readme.md

     * Show the [same text for progress indicators](https://github.com/packbackbooks/questions/pull/4014) on desktop and mobile.
 This PR standardizes the language presented to desktop and mobile users in our component that displays a user's progress through a series of steps.
 (Previously, it hid useful data from mobile users, which is an accessibility failure.)
 * Engineer I
     * Create an endpoint for [getting grading intervals](https://github.com/packbackbooks/questions/pull/4034).
 This PR adds a new endpoint for fetching a collection of grading intervals belonging to a community.
 It has full test coverage and updates API documentation.
-    * Create a component to [to list grading report deadlines](https://github.com/packbackbooks/questions/pull/3986).
+    * Create a component to [list grading report deadlines](https://github.com/packbackbooks/questions/pull/3986).
 This PR adds a new component to list assignment deadlines for community grading.
 It includes automated testing, is WCAG AA compliant, and makes minor updates to E2E tests.
 * Engineer II
     * Plan the [technical implementation](https://packback.atlassian.net/wiki/spaces/QUESTIONS/pages/652083360) to allow a professor or TA to specify a section when uploading their roster.
 This plan addresses testing strategies and edge cases, defines changes to the API contracts, specifies a release strategy for the feature, and breaks the work out into clear, concise tickets.
     * Modifying the edit grading report endpoint to [allow users to update assignments](https://github.com/packbackbooks/questions/pull/3974).
 This PR includes conditional validation for user-submitted data and includes robust test coverage.